 As this was the place where passengers and freight were transferred between the Central Pacific and Union Pacific Railroads, the town of Promontory boomed and quickly earned a reputation for gambling, looting and loose women.
 Six months later, the transfer junction was moved east to Ogden and the town of Promontory just as quickly declined.
 The town was used to house railroad workers and their families until about 1903 when the Lucin Cutoff trestle was completed straight across the Great Salt Lake and all rail traffic moved over there.
 This section of track became a secondary run servicing the ranches in the area until the late 1930's when most of the ranches were abandoned because of drought, depression and the overly severe winters.

-The Transcontinental Railroad Backcountry Byway now runs west from the Golden Spike National Historic Site along that old Central Pacific railroad bed to Lucin.
+The Transcontinental Railroad Backcountry Byway now runs west from the Golden Spike National Historical Park along that old Central Pacific railroad bed to Lucin.
 It's 90 miles across countryside that has hardly changed since 1868-1869, when those rocks and gravel and tracks were first laid down.

 The Golden Spike marker, the spike itself is locked up somewhere safe

 Looking west from the Golden Spike

 Map courtesy of the National Park Service and USGS